-Narcissist are always self-centered, arrogant in both thinking and behavior, lack empathy with no consideration for other people.
+Narcissists are always self-centered, arrogant in both thinking and behavior, and lack empathy with no consideration for other people.
 They love to be praised.
-The more you praise them the more peaceful your conversation would be, if you don’t, it wont be a dialogue.
-You will end up listening to a big speech proving that they are right.
-They never listen to you, they follow their own concepts.
+The more you praise them, the more peaceful your conversation will be; if you don’t, it won’t be a dialogue.
+You will end up listening to a big speech proving they are right.
+They never listen to you; they follow their own concepts.
 They have only one way – theirs!

-Their grandiose thinking enhances their self esteem that they become over confident.
-They build a very strong belief that they are superior or special than every one around them.
+Their grandiose thinking enhances their self-esteem, and they become overconfident.
+They build a very strong belief that they are superior or special to everyone around them.
 They seek excessive admiration and attention and always crave to know what others think highly of them.
-They can never accept criticism or rejection as it may directly hit their self esteem.
+They can never accept criticism or rejection as it may affect their self-esteem.
 They do not accept any negative feedback or defeat in any form.
 They would be overcome with the feeling of ’emptiness’ and humiliated when someone they receive negative feedback and they retaliate.

-When we do a self analysis of ourselves, we would see that these are very common behaviors that is displayed by all of us.
-However, those who show these traits in almost all their actions is who are termed to be a Narcissist.
+When we do a self-analysis of ourselves, we would see that these are very common behaviors that are displayed by all of us.
+However, those who show these traits in almost all their actions are who are termed to be narcissists.

 People who work with a Narcissist are always found to be counterproductive.
 Their arrogance and aggression create negativity in the workplace.
-They are often found to be sabotaging the team and create animosity.
+They are often found to be sabotaging the team and creating animosity.
 They are often found to indulge in workplace bullying or indirect means to affect a good performer mentally.
-They cannot resist any one becoming a star as they constantly yearn for attention.
+They cannot resist anyone becoming a star as they constantly yearn for attention.
 However, they are extremely cautious in expressing themselves in the best light.
-They are masters of manipulation, hence it is highly difficult to identify them.
+They are masters of manipulation.
+Hence it is highly difficult to identify them.

 How to identify a Narcissist